 Containers: Oil must be in dark glass bottles or if clear bottles or light glass bottles are used they must be packaged in a container that will exclude light.

-Once our oils have meet all of the above requirements we are eligible to use the OliveMark®.
+Only once our oils have meet all of the above requirements we are eligible to use the OliveMark®.

 What it all means